KBFB: The Belo/Cox years

 Even before KERA-FM's first day on the air, there was an experimental FM station "W5X1C" that began tests on October 15, 1945, and another trial dating back to 1939.
 By 1947, KERA-FM had moved from its original home at 94.3 FM to 97.9 FM under the WFAA-FM call sign, initially simulcasting its AM sister station WFAA (570 AM).
 With FM broadcasting in its infancy, Belo decided that the FM simulcast was not worthwhile and took WFAA-FM off the air on September 1, 1950.

 The frequency remained dormant until 1958, when Belo decided to revive WFAA-FM, receiving a construction permit and putting WFAA-FM back on the air on January 6, 1961.
-After simulcasting WFAA(AM) for a few years, a Beautiful Music format was established in 1965.
+After simulcasting WFAA for a few years, a beautiful music format was established in 1965.
 The station played quarter-hour sweeps of mostly instrumental cover versions of popular songs, designed for relaxing or unobtrusive office listening.

-On September 16, 1973, WFAA-FM flipped to album-oriented rock (AOR) as KZEW-FM, known to listeners as "The Zoo".
+On September 16, 1973, WFAA-FM flipped to album-oriented rock (AOR) as KZEW, known to listeners as "The Zoo".
 It featured disc jockeys such as John LaBella and John Rody ("LaBella and Rody"), George Gimarc, Charley Jones, Dave Lee Austin, John B. Wells, Nancy Johnson, John Dew, John Dillon, Doc Morgan and Tempie Lindsey.
 The station's concept and programming were initially under the direction of Ira Lipson.
 The FM station shared studios with WFAA on the second floor of the facility.
 The FM station was so popular that in several years, WFAA switched to a classic rock format as KRQX.

 Lite 97.9 FM logo used from 1990 to 1993.

 In 1987, KZEW and KRQX were sold by Belo (which retained ownership of the Dallas Morning News and WFAA-TV) to Atlanta-based Cox Radio.
 On December 11, 1989, KZEW dropped the rock format and began stunting with Christmas music.
 On January 1, 1990, KZEW switched formats to soft adult contemporary, changing its call sign to KKWM and rebranded as "Warm 97.9".
-A year later, the station changed its call sign again, this time to KLRX, and updated their branding to "Lite 97.9".
+A year later, the station changed its call sign again, this time to KLRX, and updated its branding to "Lite 97.9".

 The Infinity/CBS years

 In 1993, the station was sold to CBS Radio, and on October 15, at 7 pm, KLRX flipped to a classic hits/classic rock format under the KRRW call letters, branded as "Arrow 97.9".

-On April 3, 1997, the station switched back to adult contemporary as B-97.9 and changed to the current KBFB call letters.
+On April 3, 1997, the station switched back to adult contemporary as B-97.9 and changed its call sign to KBFB.